By: Marilyn L. Davis

 “If you have a Mark Twain, don’t try to make him into a Shakespeare or make a Shakespeare into a Mark Twain.
 Because in the end, an editor can get only as much out of an author as the author has in him.”

 While I found Perkins’ quote encouraging, I did struggle with what is my voice.
 I desperately wanted to be taken seriously, even as I wrote something humorous.
-I’d labor and read every other post on improved writing and try to incorporate what I thought about the topic and somehow, I ended up with the tone of that writer.
+I’d labor and read posts on improved writing and try to incorporate what I thought about the topic and somehow, I ended up with the tone of that writer.
 I wanted to be perceived as knowledgeable as I continued to insert semi-colons as if they were a period and each sentence needed one.

 My Maxwell Perkins